why social engineering attacks are more effective than malware

 Why do attackers prefer social engineering?

-Because it bypasses defenses that malware cannot.
+Because it bypasses defenses malware cannot.

 What is the best defense against social engineering?